docker/docs/docker-store/index.md

   when your content has upgrades or updates available.

-* **Become Docker Certified.** Publisher container images and plugins that meet the quality, security, and support criteria of the program will display a “Docker Certified” badge within the Docker Store (which can be used in external marketing).
+* **Become Docker Certified.** Publisher container images and plugins that meet the quality, security, and support criteria of the program displays a “Docker Certified” badge within the Docker Store (which can be used in external marketing).